-Anyone who has used the internet for a decade or more doesn’t need to be reminded of how much difference a fast internet connection can make to your life – even if you’re only online to read the news, chat to friends or look at family pictures.
-And for business, it can make the difference between profit and loss.
+Anyone who has used the internet for a decade or more doesn’t need to be reminded of how much difference a fast internet connection can make to your life.
+Even if you’re only online to read the news, chat to friends or look at family pictures.
+As for business, it can make the difference between profit and loss.

-If you cast your mind back to the days of dial-up and trying to get your Windows 98 to connect to AOL, you’ll remember the utter frustration accessing the internet entailed.
-Not only did you need a landline phone and a screeching modem, but when you did manage to get online, connections often dropped at the most inconvenient times, such as when you were trying to send an email or file.
-And as for trying to download video content, sophisticated software or high resolution images, you could forget it, unless you resigned yourself to it taking all night.
+Back to the days of dial-up, trying to get your Windows 98 to connect to AOL is an utter frustration.
+Not only did you need a landline phone and a screeching modem.
+But when you did manage to get online, connections often dropped at the most inconvenient times.
+Such as when you were trying to send an email or file.

-Luckily the days of dial-up are long behind us and most homeowners and businesses have access to some sort of broadband.
-Speedy internet connections are now more important than ever – and as computers become more sophisticated and require more memory and data, your connection to the internet needs to be faster and faster just to keep up with the technology.
+Luckily the days of dial-up are long behind us and most homeowners and businesses have access to broadband.
+Speedy internet connections are now more important than ever.
+As computers become more sophisticated, your internet connection needs to be faster to keep up with the technology.

 A speedy internet connection is not just important when it comes to things you’re actively doing online such as seeking web content and sending off emails.
 Remember that there is always something going on in the background that takes up bandwidth and affects speed, such as virus protection and your operating systems.